 HESPI Associates and Senior Associates

 At its regional headquarters, in Addis Ababa, HESPI maintains a core technical staff, led by the Managing Director to ensure that its work and policy advisory services have the highest level of professionalism.
-Other technical staff of HESPI comprises a number of senior associates and a large group associates, including economic and social research experts, and specialists in private and financial sectors issues, economic and financial governance, institutional capacity building and economic integration.
+Other technical staff of HESPI comprises a number of Senior Associates and Associates, including economic and social research experts and specialists on Public private sector management, financial sectors issues, financial governance, institutional capacity building, trade, investment and economic integration specialties.
 These associates are supplemented by consultants on short-term assignments as required.
 Below is the list of Associates and Senior Associates by order of last name:

-Mr. Abdirazak M. Aden has a Masters degree (MSc) in Agriculture Extension and Education.
+Mr. Abdirazak M. Aden has a Master’s degree (MSc) in Agriculture Extension and Education.
 He is a social scientist with extensive practical experience in rural development, agricultural extension and education.
 He is currently the President of Nugal University, in Sool, Somalia

 Amb.
 Hiruy Amanuel’s recent engagements have been with the UN serving as Senior Advisor on Sudan, South Sudan/Horn of Africa Affairs, and as Political Director of the UN Mission in South Sudan.
 Other regional work took him to Nairobi directing the Africa work of the Centre for Humanitarian Dialogue, and to IGAD to head its regional security program (ICPAT).